--A scene from Lullwater Park on Emory's Campus

 - The Project is mentioned here as one of the ways that Sociology can help Black Lives Matter

-- Directed by Dr. Ellen Idler, a member of the Emory Sociology faculty
+- This collaboration is directed by Dr. Ellen Idler, a member of the Emory Sociology faculty.

-- An interdisciplinary collaboration that involves faculty from Candler School of Theology, the Department of Anthropology, the Department of Sociology, the Graduate Division of Religion, the Nell Hodson School of Nursing, Rollins School of Public Health, the School of Law and the School of Medicine
+- This interdisciplinary collaboration involves faculty from Candler School of Theology, the Department of Anthropology, the Department of Sociology, the Graduate Division of Religion, the Nell Hodson School of Nursing, Rollins School of Public Health, the School of Law, and the School of Medicine.

-- Focuses on bringing together both religious practitioners and religious scholars around considerations of the social determinants of public health in a broad sense and in a global sense
+- It focuses on bringing together both religious practitioners and religious scholars around considerations of the social determinants of public health in a broad sense and in a global sense.

-- Sponsors talks and conferences that deal with this substantive focus
+- It sponsors talks and conferences that deal with this substantive focus.

-- Published a ground-breaking book with Oxford University Press in 2014: Religion as a Social Determinant of Health, edited by Dr. Ellen Idler
+- The R&PHC published a ground-breaking book with Oxford University Press in 2014: Religion as a Social Determinant of Health, edited by Dr. Ellen Idler.

 Read more about the R&PHC here.

-- An interdisciplinary group that brings together scholars from Georgia Tech, Agnes Scott, Spelman, and Emory
+- This group is an interdisciplinary one that brings together scholars from Georgia Tech, Agnes Scott, Spelman, and Emory.

-- Organizes public events for sharing knowledge, such as the recent panel on "Health Impacts of Mass Incarceration"
+- It organizes public events for sharing knowledge, such as the panel on "Health Impacts of Mass Incarceration."

-- Provides an important note for the sharing of knowledge in other ways, such as the compiling of syllabi and an interactive bibliography
+- It provides an important note for the sharing of knowledge in other ways, such as the compiling of syllabi and an interactive bibliography.

-- Three of its members are Dr. Abigail Sewell, a member of the Emory Sociology faculty, and Ryan Gibson and Emily Pingel, two Emory Sociology graduate students
+- Three of its members are Dr. Alyssah A. Sewell, a member of the Emory Sociology faculty, and Emily Pingel, an Emory Sociology graduate student.

 Read more about the Working Group here.